 Making new discoveries in the lab – I don’t often get to do that anymore, but when I was still in the lab, I knew I was the first in the world to see those results and interpret them – that was extremely fulfilling.
 And these days, I take joy in doing experiments that people have been telling me are impossible to do.
 (Laughs) I love a challenge, I love to change the way people think.

 Which musical instrument do you, or wish you could, play?

 I wish that I could learn to play cello – it’s on my to-do list when I get the time.
 I guess I’m hitting that age when I’d like something more quiet, more introspective, and the cello has that quality, especially if one can play Bach’s unaccompanied cello concertos – those are my favourites.
 In this line of work, we’re alone most of the time, and we think a lot – that is, if we’re lucky, we get time to think.
 So for me, the cello is a fitting instrument – it would let me be alone and be quiet, and at the same time, do something creative.

 Fire, earth, water, or air?

 Describe Chemical Science in three words.

 Your personal message to Chem Sci authors and readers?

-Tom Muir and our dynamic international team of Associate Editors make direct decisions on the content of Chemical Science and actively drive its scientific development – submit your best and most innovative work to any of their Editorial Offices.
+Haw Yang and our dynamic international team of Associate Editors make direct decisions on the content of Chemical Science and actively drive its scientific development – submit your best and most innovative work to any of their Editorial Offices.